-The subsidiaries of the Group are the two of the three defendants to a litigation in which they are alleged to have caused damage to certain facilities of the plaintiff during a typhoon in 2018.
-The plaintiff is claiming damages for HK\$112 million (2022: HK\$112 million) subject to adjustments.
+The subsidiaries of the Group are the two of the three defendants to a litigation in which they are alleged to have caused damage to certain facilities of the plaintiff during a typhoon in the previous years.
+The plaintiff is claiming damages for HK\$112 million (2023: HK\$112 million) subject to adjustments.
 As advised by the Group's independent legal advisor, the case is at an early stage before exchanging evidence and it is not possible to give a firm evaluation of the likelihood of the outcome or estimate the possible amount of loss, if any.
-Consequently, no provision in relation to the litigation has been made in the consolidated financial statements as at 31 December 2023 (2022: same).
+Consequently, no provision in relation to the litigation has been made in the consolidated financial statements as at 31 December 2024 (2023: same).